Posted by: John Calvert

 By the 1980s, the South branch was in need of a major overhaul and City Council approved a significant renovation project, ultimately costing $622,000.
 This project took place during 1985 and built a new entrance area at the north west corner of the building, expanded the rear of the building, reconfigured the garage for the bookmobile service, moved the children’s department into the basement, and added an elevator and more washrooms.
 During construction, the branch remained open in the bookmobile tractor trailer parked in the parking lot and kept regular branch hours.
 The bookmobile garage was used to warehouse returned books.
 The building itself was off limits.
 A few years before, in 1980, the entire Ottawa Public Library adopted a computerized catalog system.
 Branch staff person Rosemary Wilkins remembers it as “a massive job, a big job,” that the branch was closed for the better part of a week.
 Afterwards for a while it was “nerve racking to use the new computer catalog system” as no one was an expert yet and library patrons would be lined up waiting for services, whether the computer was acting up or not.
 With the municipal amalgamations in Ottawa in 2000, the original South branch was no longer anywhere near the south end of the city, so the branch was rechristened the Sunnyside branch.

 This overview of the Sunnyside (South) branch of the Ottawa Public Library is far from complete, many details and stories remain to be uncovered.
 If anyone is able to contribute greater depth or correct errors, or has photos or original historical documents concerning the Sunnyside / South branch, please contact the Ottawa South History Project care of John Calvert, HistoryProject@OldOttawaSouth.ca.
-You may also visit the Ottawa South History Project online at www.OldOttawaSouth.ca/HistoryProject for additional information and to view some of the original historical documents in PDF format.
+You may also visit the Ottawa South History Project online at www.OldOttawaSouth.ca/HistoryProject for additional information.

 The facts and figures for this story were drawn from annual reports of the Carnegie Library of Ottawa, archival documents and press clippings in the Ottawa Room, Main Branch of the Ottawa Public Library, first person interviews of current and former staff of the Ottawa Public Library, and the book ‘The Library Book’ by Phil Jenkins.
 Special thanks to the librarians of the Ottawa Room for their assistance in researching this material.